AhmadAlsaadi/ENCH320-Numpy/README.md

 3. Go to the "GitHub" tab, and enter the repository URL: https://github.com/AhmadAlsaadi/Hands-On-Numerical-Methods-with-Python into the search bar and press `Enter`.
 4. Select the desired notebook from the list to run it.

-You can now execute the cells in the notebook directly in the cloud.
+You can now execute the cells in the notebook directly in the cloud, and make use of Google’s computational resources.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or additional content, feel free to fork the repository and submit a pull request.